Earl Grey Bubble Tea

 - Discard tea bags or sachets and stir in brown sugar.Set aside to cool.

-- Put warm tapioca balls and brown sugar syrup into a cup.
+- Assemble the drink.
+Put warm tapioca balls and brown sugar syrup into a cup.
 Add ice, cooled down tea, and milk.Serve immediately and stir before drinking.
 Use an extra wide straw to drink.

 - Whole milk produces a creamier drink, but you can also use plant-based milks such as oat or soy.